-Lunch on Left – chopped pieces of roasted chicken, black beans, shredded cheddar cheese, chopped blackberries and warmed peas with a drizzle of olive oil and pinch of cumin.
-Also for dessert a Beech-Nut Coldpuree pouch of pear & apricot puree.
+Left: Chopped pieces of roasted chicken, black beans, and shredded cheddar cheese; chopped blackberries; warmed peas with a drizzle of olive oil and pinch of cumin.
+For dessert, a Beech-Nut Coldpuree pouch of pear & apricot puree.

-Lunch on Right – carrot puree + cream cheese sushi sandwich rolls, just apple puree (or applesauce of choice) with smiley face and chopped cucumber.
+Right: Carrot puree + cream cheese sushi sandwich rolls; just apple puree (or applesauce of choice) with smiley face; chopped cucumber.

-To make Sushi Sandwich Rolls – simply place a piece of bread (I used whole wheat) onto a cutting board.
-Flatten the bread with you hand or a rolling pin as flat as you can get it without tearing holes into the bread.
+To make Sushi Sandwich Rolls: place a piece of bread (I used whole wheat) onto a cutting board.
+Flatten the bread with your hand or a rolling pin as flat as you can get it without tearing holes into the bread.
 Cut off the crusts and trim bread into a rectangle.
 Spread roughly 1 teaspoon whipped cream cheese onto the bread and then layer 1 teaspoon of just banana, carrot & cranberry puree (or your favorite jam) on top.
 Place the bread on the cutting board and starting with the short end, tightly roll the bread up into a sushi roll.
 Cut into equal pieces and serve.

-Lunch on Left – hidden veggies grilled cheese, macaroni rings with meat sauce (or soup of choice) and blueberries (cut in half for younger toddlers).
+Left: Hidden veggies grilled cheese; macaroni rings with meat sauce (or soup of choice); blueberries (cut in half for younger toddlers).

 To make Hidden Veggies Grilled Cheese – take 2 pieces of whole wheat bread and spread butter on one side of each piece (the outside) and then spread roughly 1 teaspoon of just spinach, zucchini and peas on the other side (the inside) of each piece of bread.
 Layer 1-2 pieces of sliced cheddar cheese on top of the bread with the puree on it and lay the other piece of bread with the puree side towards the cheese.
 Grill sandwich in a medium skillet on medium heat for 3 minutes, flip and heat for 3 more minutes or until cheese is melted and crust is brown.
 Let cool slightly, cut into slices and serve.
 The green puree almost completely disappears into the bread, so kids will never know it was there.